fjolnir/Tranquil/Docs/Tranquil Spec.md

 else
 while
 until
-break
-skip
-nil    \ Represents 'nothing'
-self   \ Available inside method blocks super  \ Available inside method blocks as a message receiver
+break  \ Prematurely terminates a loop skip   \ Skips to the end of the current iteration of a loop nil    \ Represents 'nothing' self   \ Available inside method blocks super  \ Available inside method blocks as a message receiver
-       \ that calls methods as defined by the current class's superclass ...    \ Array of passed variadic arguments valid  \ Represents non-nilness, for use in cases where the actual object is not important
+       \ that calls methods as defined by the current class's superclass ...    \ Array of passed variadic arguments valid  \ Represents non-nilness, for use in cases where the actual object value is not of concern

 \ Variable assignment
 a = b \ Variables are local in scope